About

 I am using TWO types of cinnamon for my filling for these brioche cinnamon rolls.
 Korintje cinnamon (from Indonesia) and Ceylon cinnamon (from Sri Lanka).
 Both have very robust, yet different flavor profiles.

-Ceylon cinnamon is milder and has a floral fragrance and sweet flavor.
-Korintje cinnamon has a spicier flavor.
+Korintje cinnamon has a spicier flavor (it’s what I use to make cinnamon babka or these snickerdoodle blondies for example).
 Most supermarket cinnamon is similar to Korintje cinnamon.
-You can use whatever cinnamon is available to you though.
+However, you can use whatever cinnamon is available to you though.

 Brown sugar